MediScribe/docjet-mobile/api_client_di_refactor.md

 - Document this pattern clearly in onboarding materials for new devs

 This fix addresses a fundamental architectural pattern - getting it right will pay dividends across the entire codebase.

+### Cycle 5 Summary and Handoff to Next Developer

+**Major Accomplishments in Cycle 5:**
+1. Successfully removed the legacy AuthApiClient class completely from the codebase
+2. Updated all test files to use the split client architecture:
+   - Modified auth_circular_dependency_test.dart, auth_interceptor_test.dart, and other test files
+   - Updated file imports throughout the codebase
+   - Fixed constructor parameter names to match the new API client implementations
+3. Regenerated mock files to support the new class structure
+4. Updated the documentation in feature-auth-architecture.md to reflect the split client pattern
+5. Multiple tests now pass that previously failed due to the AuthApiClient removal

+**Remaining Items for Next Developer:**
+1. Fix the two failing tests in auth_module_test.dart:
+   - getUserProfile needs authenticatedDio with JWT token - Fix null error in UserApiClient
+   - AuthenticatedDio should include API key and JWT token - Add missing stub for MockDio.interceptors
+2. Complete Cycle 6 (Fix Original Failing Test) and Cycle 7 (Verify No Regressions)
+3. Run all tests in the codebase to check for any remaining references to AuthApiClient
+4. Add more robust integration tests that verify the complete authentication flow

+**Key Architectural Improvements:**
+1. Clear separation of responsibilities:
+   - AuthenticationApiClient handles pre-authentication operations with basicDio
+   - UserApiClient handles authenticated operations with authenticatedDio
+2. Constructor parameter names now make it explicit which Dio instance should be used:
+   - basicHttpClient vs. authenticatedHttpClient
+3. Function-based DI successfully breaks the circular dependency
+4. Removed possibility of accidentally using basicDio for authenticated endpoints

+The Split Client pattern implemented in this refactoring sets a foundation for all future API clients in the application.
+This pattern should be followed when implementing new features to ensure consistent authentication handling across the app.